-Additionally, thanks to the Supreme Court's ruling in Windsor v.
+Additionally, thanks to the Supreme Court's 2013 ruling in Windsor v.
 United States, all married couples in California – including same-sex couples – must be treated by the federal government as married, equally, and with respect.
-On June 26, 2013, the Supreme Court struck down Section 3 of the so-called Defense of Marriage Act (DOMA), which had required the federal government to treat same-sex couples as unmarried and prohibited them from granting same-sex married couples any of the federal benefits, protections, and responsibilities based on marriage.
-The Court ruled that DOMA Section 3 violates our Constitution's guarantee of equality.
+On June 26, 2013, the Court ruled that Section 3 of the so-called Defense of Marriage Act (DOMA), which had required the federal government to treat same-sex couples as unmarried and prohibited them from granting same-sex married couples any of the federal benefits, protections, and responsibilities based on marriage, violated our Constitution's guarantees of equality and liberty.

 1. Can same-sex couples get married anywhere in California?

 Yes.
-The legal order (or injunction) that stops the State of California from enforcing Prop 8 applies to state officials throughout the state.
-This means that Prop 8 can't be enforced anywhere in the state.
+The legal order that stops the State of California from enforcing Prop 8 applies to government officials throughout the state.

 2. What do we have to do to marry in California?